cardano-foundation/CIPs/CIP-0105/README.md

 #### Constitutional Committee Hot Credential

-Tools and wallets can generate a constitutional committee hot credential (`committee_hot_credential`) from the Ed25519 public constitutional committee hot key (without chaincode) by creating a blake2b-224 hash digest of the key.
+Tools and wallets can generate a constitutional committee hot credential (`committee_hot_credential`) from the Ed25519 public constitutional committee hot key (without chaincode) by creating a blake2b-224 hash digest of the key and serializing the keyhash in an array prepended by an integer value of `0`..

 ### Bech32 Encoding